 Example: 2015-06-01T04:00Z or 2015-06-01T00:00-0400 or 2015-06-01T05:00+0100 all represent the same time.

 After the start and stop times, you can add optional parameters.
 In the example above, -o 84 means Hubstaff organization with the ID 84.
 The “-i both” option means that both full size and thumbnail images will be downloaded.
-Other options are “-i full” (to download full size images only, this is the default) and “-i thumb” (to download thumbnails only).
+Other options are “-i full” (to download full size images only, this is the default), “-i thumb” (to download thumbnails only) and “-u 12” which denotes a specific user on the organization.

 For a complete list of the available options, run: